 1. Connect with Students & Professionals to Learn about Career Fields

-- Attend a Career Immersion or Career Crawl - Offered through the University Career Center throughout the year, sign-up to attend and explore employers or government work.
-During Spring Break, there will be a Career Immersion to DC for students exploring government careers.
+- Attend a Career Immersion - Offered through the University Career Center throughout the year, sign-up to attend and explore employers or government work.
+Some years over Spring Break, there is a Career Immersion to DC for students exploring government careers.
 See Handshake for options and applications.

-Conduct an Informational Interview – Interview a profession for information, see information on networking through informational interviewing at the University Career Center
+- Conduct an Informational Interview – Interview a professional for information, via UCAN for alumni.
+See information on networking through informational interviewing at the University Career Center

 - Join Student Organizations to Build Connections - There are student organizations on campus with a focus on government and politics.
 Below are some groups you may consider joining and becoming active in and connect with professionals, maybe even help to coordinate a career panel.
 See Maize Pages for a complete list of UM student organizations.
 Here are some to consider:

 - Mock trial is an activity that brings out the best in its participants; through dedicated practice and fierce competition, those who participate in mock trial learn valuable skills that will serve them well in life regardless of what profession they choose.
 Most collegiate mock trial teams are run by a faculty coach.
 However, this Mock Trial Team is entirely run by its student members.
 As such, students take a central role in planning and implementing the competitive season of MMT.
 The fact that MMT is student-run allows it to provide an avenue for competitive excellence through the development of practical, professional, and interpersonal skills.
 We strive to make the successes of MMT a reflection of the University of Michigan and its dedicated members.

 - (734) 763-3241